kaaneneskpc/RentCarProject/README.md

 # CarRent

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.The project includes a car rental system.

 ## Development server